 The control’s life cycle

 The following sections covers this in-depth.
 The behavior of the cycles is slightly different between IIS versions but the overall description is the same.
-The following explanations focus on IIS7 and Framework 3.5 behavior, which is valid for .NET 2.0 up to the upcoming 4.0, as well.
+The following explanations focus on IIS7 and Framework 3.5 behavior, which is valid for .NET 2.0 up to the upcoming 4.0.

 IIS7 can run in two different modes.
 The IIS integrated mode is the new native one, whereas the classic mode mimics the behavior of IIS5 or IIS6.
 The integrated mode has several advantages and should be preferred if there is no explicit requirement to step down.